angular-schule/website-articles/blog/2020-01-everything-github/README.md

 If you are using a private repository, the decision should be clear.
 For free / public repositories you can use the personal access token and ideally consider the following tip.

-> **Extra tip:** If you want to use **public repos** and therefore personal access tokens (known as `GH_TOKEN` or `PERSONAL_TOKEN`), we recommend that you create an additional user account that is only dedicated to be used for deployments.
+> **Extra tip:** If you want to use **public repos** and therefore use personal access tokens (known as `GH_TOKEN` or `PERSONAL_TOKEN`), we recommend to create an additional user account that is only dedicated to be used for deployments.
 >
->  Then you should give that account only access to the repositories where there is something to deploy.
+>  Then this account should only get access to the repositories where there is something to deploy.
 > This increases security again and we have a sufficiently good solution for public repositories.